Follow the instructions on this page to build and deploy applications on DIGIT.

 Step 5: Most likely, you will be working on a feature branch for this module and not on "master".
 Click on "Build with parameters" for the module and search for the branch name in the filter box.
 Select the feature branch you are working on and then click "Build".
 This will make sure that Jenkins builds the module pulling code from the branch you prefer.

-Click on "Console Output".
+Step 6: Click on "Console Output".
 If the build pipeline and docker registries have been set up properly as part of CD/CI setup, the docker image will be built and pushed to the registry.
 The console output will have the docker image ID for the module.
 Scroll down to the bottom and copy the following information -

 Image name of the build

-After copying the docker image ID, go to your Jenkins server home page, click on "Deployments" and scroll to find your deployment environment.
+Step 7: After copying the docker image ID, go to your Jenkins server home page, click on "Deployments" and scroll to find your deployment environment.
 Deployment environments have the template of deploy-to-<env name> and get created as part of CD/CI setup.
 If multiple environments have been configured, you will see multiple deploy-to-* entries.

 Jenkins will now take care of deploying the new image to the DIGIT environment.

-Now, you can test your new service by testing out the APIs via Postman.
+Step 9: Test your new service by testing out the APIs via Postman.